 Eco-friendly cleaning tips for diving and snorkelling

 Just like us, marine life and corals need a healthy balance of nutrients, oxygen and clean water to survive.
 When this delicate balance is tipped, it can spell bad news for our coral reefs.
-We’re all working hard to reduce our consumption of single-use plastics and replace chemical sunscreens for reef-safe alternatives.
-But did you know even the smallest amount of toxins found in everyday cleaning products can lead to lasting harmful effects on our marine environment?
+We’re all working hard to reduce our consumption of single-use plastics and replace chemical sunscreens with reef-safe alternatives.
+But did you know even the smallest amount of toxins found in everyday cleaning products can lead to lasting harmful effects on our marine environment and health?
 This can be tricky for marine tourism operators who, of course, need to keep their equipment and vessels clean and in line with health and hygiene standards – and often use chemical cleaning products to do so.
-So, what can you do adopt eco-friendly cleaning to reduce the risk of potentially harmful chemicals reaching our coral reefs or other sensitive marine ecosystems?
+So, what can you do to adopt eco-friendly cleaning to reduce the risk of potentially harmful chemicals reaching our coral reefs or other sensitive marine ecosystems?

 Use biodegradable or eco-friendly cleaning products